Death Adder (character)

 Death Adder is the name of two supervillains appearing in American comic books published by Marvel Comics.
 The original Death Adder (Roland Burroughs) first appeared in Marvel Two-in-One #64 (June 1980), created by writers Mark Gruenwald and Ralph Macchio.
 The second Death Adder (Theodore Scott), first appeared in Civil War Files #1 and was based on the concept of the original Death Adder.

-Burroughs was a hired criminal that was given his powers by the Brand Corporation that gave him razor sharp claws, gills and a long tail, but also left him mute.
-After a failed mission to steal the Serpent Crown Death Adder joined up with Sidewinder as Sidewinder created the Serpent Society.
-During the Society's first mission, Death Adder killed MODOK using his poisoned talons.
-During a mission he was shot and killed by the vigilante known as the Scourge of the Underworld.
-He was later briefly reviewed to be part of the Legion of the Unliving and then brought back to life by the Hood to fight the Punisher.
+Burroughs was a hired criminal who was given his powers by the Brand Corporation that gave him razor-sharp claws, gills and a long tail, but also left him mute.
+After a failed mission to steal the Serpent Crown, Death Adder joined up with Sidewinder as Sidewinder created the Serpent Society.
+During a mission, he was shot and killed by the vigilante known as the Scourge of the Underworld.
+He was later briefly revived as a member of the Legion of the Unliving and then brought back to life by the Hood to fight the Punisher.

 Theodore Scott, the second Death Adder, first appeared during the Civil War storyline in 2005-2006 as one of the criminals forced to join the Thunderbolts army.
 He would later join the Serpent Society just like his predecessor, he also became part of Serpent Solutions when the group was reorganized during the All-New, All-Different Marvel relaunch of several Marvel comic books.

 Publication history

-The first Death Adder first appeared in Marvel Two-in-One #64 (June 1980), and was created by Mark Gruenwald and Ralph Macchio.
-His identity was revealed by Rick Remender during an interview for ComicBookResources as the Death Adder who had been resurrected.
+The first Death Adder first appeared in Marvel Two-in-One #64 (June 1980) and was created by Mark Gruenwald and Ralph Macchio.
+His identity was revealed by Rick Remender during an interview for Comic Book Resources.